cloudfoundry-attic/bosh-lite/README.md

     Vagrant 1.4.2
     ```

+    See [this blog](http://aliwahaj.blogspot.de/2014/01/installing-cloud-foundry-on-vagrant.html) for special instructures for Windows users of bosh-lite.

 1. Install Ruby + RubyGems + Bundler

 1. Run Bundler from the base directory of this repository